-Still, with 75,000 patients having died from HAIs, there is more to be done.
+Still, with 75,000 patients having died from HAIs as recently as 2015, there is more to be done.
 (CDC)

 The most prevalent HAIs are pneumonia and gastrointestinal illness, more than half of which occur outside of the intensive care unit.
 In addition to the emotional and physical costs to patients and their families, there is a significant economic cost associated with HAIs as well.
 According to the World Health Organization (WHO), annual financial losses due to healthcare-associated infections are estimated at approximately €7 billion in Europe, including direct costs only and reflecting 16 million extra days of hospital stay, and at about US$ 6.5 billion in the USA (WHO).